chiptopher/Abacus/README.md

 # Abacus

-Abacus is an alarm clock created using the Arduino playform.
-The primary feature of the Abacus is that when the alarm goes up a math problem displayed on the LCD is required to terminate it.
+Abacus is an alarm clock created using the Arduino platform.
+The primary feature of the Abacus is that when the alarm goes off a math problem displayed on the LCD is required to terminate it.

 Components and techniques used to develop the Abacus include:
 - Multiplexed 4 Digit 7-Segment Display